zeekus/textfiles/pschism_build_document_with_spack.md

 set(CMAKE_Fortran_FLAGS_RELEASE "-O3 -fPIC -no-prec-sqrt -no-prec-div -align all -assume buffered_io -assume byterecl" CACHE STRING "Fortran flags" FORCE)
 ```

-#  Step 23: Prep and build the source Code - Compile using bash script or some other method.
+###  Step 20: Prep and build the source Code - Compile using bash script or some other method.

 ```
 bash compile_pschism_aws_intel-mpi.sh
 ```

-#  Step 24: Prep and build the source Code - run and instal using mak
+### Step 21: Compile schism from the build directory using make.

 ```
 cd /modeling/pschism/schism/src/build
 make -j8 pschism
 ```

-# Step 25 (Optional ? ) - refresh the data.
+### Step 22: - refresh the data.

 *Data setup*
 - Each directory needs and outputs folder.
 This is omitted in the data.